Information about Health Savings Accounts

 There are two types of contributions to an HSA: regular contributions and catch-up contributions.

-- Regular Contribution Limits.
-In 2015 and 2016 the annual contribution limit for self-only coverage is $3,350.
-For family coverage (two or more people) the 2016 annual HSA limit is $6,750 and $6,650 in 2015.
-Beginning in 2007 the maximum contribution limits are not related to the calendar year health plan deductible.
-As an example, for self-coverage if your qualified health insurance plan had a $2,000 deductible, then the regular annual contribution limit would be $3,350 in 2016.
-In another example, if your family qualified health insurance plan deductible were $10,000, the maximum annual contribution limit to the HSA would be $6,750 in 2016.
-In this latter example, you would still have to pay $10,000 before the insurance company paid any money towards medical claims, yet you could only fund $6,750 into your HSA.
-In future years the IRS will adjust the contribution limits annually for inflation and round to the nearest $50.
+- Regular Contribution Limits – The “maximum contribution” is the amount the IRS allows HSA plan holders to deposit into their accounts each year In 2023 the annual contribution limit for self-only coverage is $3,850.
+For family coverage (two or more people) the 2023 annual HSA limit is $7,750.
+The maximum the IRS allows one to deposit into an HSA account each year is not related to the calendar year HSA-compatible health plan deductible.
+As an example, for self-coverage, if your qualified health insurance plan had a $2,000 deductible, then the regular annual contribution limit would be $3,850 in 2023.
+In another example, if your family qualified health insurance plan deductible were $10,000, the maximum annual contribution limit to the HSA would be $7,750 in 2023.
+In this latter example, you must still pay $10,000 before the insurance company paid any money towards your medical claims, yet you could only deposit $7,750 into your HSA.
+Each year the IRS adjusts the contribution limits for inflation and they round to the nearest $50.

 - Catch-up Contribution Limits.
-People who are at least 55 years of age but not yet eligible for Medicare can contribute $1,000 in 2009, 2010 and subsequent years.
+People who are at least 55 years of age but not yet eligible for Medicare can contribute $1,000 and increase their HSA contribution.

-- Excess Contributions: If a person mistakenly deposits more than the annual allowed amount into his HSA account he can withdraw the excess contribution and any earnings before the income tax filing date (usually April 15th) and not have to pay the IRS a penalty.
-If not withdrawn prior to the filing date a person will have to pay a 6 percent excise tax each year until it is withdrawn.
+- Excess Contributions: If you mistakenly deposit more than the annual allowed amount into your HSA account you can withdraw the excess contribution and any earnings before the income tax filing date (usually April 15th) and not have to pay the IRS a penalty.
+If you over fund your HSA account and don’t withdraw the excess money before the tax filing date; then, you must pay a 6 percent excise tax each year until you withdraw the money.